CoDS-GCS/OCR-APT/README.md

 ## Setup OCR-APT

 1. **Create the Conda environment**
-   The user should install Conda.
-From inside the `bash_src` directory, run the following script to create the environment using `requirements.txt`:
+   Install Conda, then from inside the `bash_src` directory run the following commands to create and activate the environment using `requirements.txt`:
 ```bash
    conda create -n env-ocrapt python=3.9
    conda activate env-ocrapt